goutamborthakur555/Prediction-of-Fraudulent-Transaction/README.md

-# Prediction of Fraudulent Transaction for Bank
+# Prediction of Fraudulent Transaction

 **Objective:** To build a model to predict the fraudulent transaction, so that we can stop payment of such transaction and save customer money.